How to Become a School Counselor

 Steps to Become a School and Guidance Counselor

-Here are some common steps people can take to become a school or guidance counselor.
+Here are some common steps individuals can take to become a school or guidance counselor.

 1. Complete a bachelor’s degree in a behavioral, social science or education field.

-Earning your bachelor’s degree in counseling, education, psychology, social work, or similarly related field creates a primer that allows you to explore the dynamics of helping professions and working with students with a focus on mental health foundations, educational systems, learning theories, and student services.
-However, this is not required and it is recommended to check the admission requirements for the master’s in counseling programs that interest you.
+Earning your bachelor’s degree in counseling, education, psychology, social work or related fields sets a foundation that can allow you to explore the dynamics of helping professions, working with students while focusing on mental health, educational systems, learning theories and student services.
+Because requirements can vary, checking admissions criteria for master’s in counseling programs is important for applicants.

 2. Earn a master’s degree in school counseling.

 As a requirement for any school counselor career, you must pursue a master’s degree in school counseling from an accredited university.
-Typical coursework for these programs include counseling theories, learning and behavior disorders, human development and counseling ethics.
+Typical coursework for these programs can include counseling theories, learning and behavior disorders, human development and testing/appraisal.

-You should also be aware that some states may require you to complete an accredited program.
-The widely preferred accreditor in the field is the Council for Accreditation of Counseling & Related Educational Programs (CACREP) as it ensures the coursework meets the appropriate requirements and standards to practice as a school counselor.
-It is best to check if the state you wish to practice in requires you to complete a CACREP-accredited program, as it is not required in every state.
+Some states may require a degree from an accredited program.
+The major accrediting body in the field is the Council for Accreditation of Counseling and Related Educational Programs (CACREP), which ensures the coursework meets the appropriate requirements and standards to practice as a school counselor.
+Aspiring counselors can check if a degree from a CACREP-accredited program is required in the state where they want to work.

 3. Complete graduate internship experience for certification/licensure requirements.

-During your master’s degree in school counseling program, you will need to complete graduate supervised internship experience in schools under a certified/licensed school counselor.
-This experience prepares you best for postgraduate employment as it allows you to dive deep into your work with students.
+During your master’s degree in school counseling program, you typically would need to gain internship experience in schools under the supervision of a certified/licensed school counselor.
+This experience can prepare you for postgraduate employment because it allows you to work directly with students.
 CACREP requires students to complete a 100-hour practicum and a 600-hour internship, though it is best to check with your state board to determine the appropriate amount of hours that must be completed.

 4. Pass any required exams for certification/licensure.

-In order to be licensed, you will be required to pass examinations, as required by the state you wish to practice in.
+To be licensed, you will be required to pass examinations required by the state you wish to practice in.
 Review your state’s requirements for more information.

 5. Apply for certification/licensure.

-After you have passed the required exams, and meet any additional state-specific requirements, you are ready to apply for state licensure or certification.
-Make sure to review your state’s application requirements before applying.
+After you pass the required exams and meet any additional state requirements, you are ready to apply for state licensure or certification.
+Review your state’s requirements before applying.

 6. Continue your education and stay up to date on school counseling trends and changes.

-The American School Counselor Association (ASCA) and other professional organizations offer additional certifications on a wide range of subjects to prepare you with additional education and specialization in your work with students.
+The American School Counselor Association (ASCA) and other professional organizations offer additional certifications covering a wide range of subjects, equipping you with supplemental and specialized knowledge to enhance your work with students.

 School counseling professionals provide direct and indirect services to students.
 They also develop and implement comprehensive counseling programs that focus on student outcomes.
 Through direct student services, school counseling programs and their counselors provide:

 Indirect services for students involve any activity that is completed on behalf of students.
 These include referrals, consultation and collaboration with stakeholders such as administrators, teachers, parents and community organizations.
-According to the Bureau of Labor Statistics, school counseling professionals are also involved in student evaluation of abilities, the identification of issues that impact school participation, and prepare and present workshops on certain topics such as bullying and drug abuse.
+According to the U.S. Bureau of Labor Statistics (BLS), school counseling professionals can also be involved in evaluating student abilities, identifying issues that impact school participation and raising awareness about certain topics such as bullying and drug abuse.

-Learn More: Interview with Dana Kurilew – School Counselor and Supervisor of Counseling Services
+Learn More: Interview with Dana Kurilew – Former School Counselor and Supervisor of Counseling Services

 “When it comes to the role of a counselor… all schools, especially high schools, function differently, and school counselors have different roles depending on their district’s mission and student population.”
 Read more of Dana’s interview.

-For some states, it is required that a school counselor be an educator within a school before they can become certified.
-School counseling professionals are employed in elementary, middle/junior high and high schools as well as in school district supervisory and education roles.
-Specific training or specialized education such as an undergraduate or master’s program concentration in elementary education may better prepare school counselors for the age group they support.
+Some states require that a school counselor be an educator within a school before they can become certified.
+School counseling professionals are employed in elementary, middle/junior high and high schools, as well as in school district supervisory and education roles.
+Specific training or specialized education, such as an undergraduate or master’s program concentration in elementary education, may better prepare school counselors for the age group they support.

 Elementary School Counselors